 Applies to hydrochlorothiazide / spironolactone: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking hydrochlorothiazide / spironolactone:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking hydrochlorothiazide / spironolactone:Incidence not known

 - Abdominal or stomach cramping, burning, or tenderness